USS Coral Sea (CV-43): Vietnam and operations in the 1960s to early 1970s

 Installation of the Pilot Landing Aid Television (PLAT) system was completed on Coral Sea on 14 December 1961.
 She was the first carrier to have this system installed for operations use.
 Designed to provide a videotape of every landing, the system proved useful for instructional purposes and in the analysis of landing accidents, thereby making it an invaluable tool in the promotion of safety.
 By 1963, all attack carriers had been equipped with PLAT and plans were underway for installation in the CVSs and at shore stations.

 Following the Gulf of Tonkin incident in August, Coral Sea departed on 7 December 1964 for duty with the Seventh Fleet.
 On 7 February 1965, her aircraft, along with those from Ranger and Hancock, conducted Operation Flaming Dart against the military barracks and staging areas near Đồng Hới in the southern sector of North Vietnam.
 The raids were in retaliation for a damaging Viet Cong attack on installations around Pleiku in South Vietnam.
 On 26 March, the Seventh Fleet units began their participation in Operation Rolling Thunder, a systematic bombing of military targets throughout North Vietnam.
 Pilots from Coral Sea struck island and coastal radar stations in the vicinity of Vinh.
 On 3 April Vietnam People's Air Force MiG-17s attacked aircraft from Coral Sea and Hancock in the first United States aerial combat of the Vietnam conflict.
 A Coral Sea RF-8 took the first photographs of a North Vietnamese surface-to-air missile site on 5 April.
 Coral Sea remained on deployment until returning home on 1 November 1965.

 Coral Sea made another Westpac/Vietnam deployment from 29 July 1966 to 23 February 1967.

+On 25 October 1967, while Coral Sea was stationed in the Gulf of Tonkin, a Zuni rocket ignited during a routine test in the forward assembly area.
+The accident resulted in nine sailors suffering burns, with three in critical condition.
+The injured were promptly flown to Clark Air Force Base for intensive treatment.
+The rocket motor caused damage when it tore into a bulkhead approximately 20 feet from the testing area; however, the flames were quickly extinguished by the crew, and the injured men were transported to the sick bay for emergency care.
+Despite the incident, damage to the ship was minimal, and Coral Sea remained fully operational.
+The carrier continued its scheduled operations, launching airstrikes the following morning before departing Yankee Station on 27 October.